 WHAT CAN WE DO TO HELP HOMELESS WOMEN?

 As the challenges are unique, there are different ways we can help homeless women:

 Donate menstrual health products

 There is a lack of availability of menstrual health products in most of homeless shelters.
-Surviving the expenses of menstrual cycle every month can be extremely difficult for most of the women.
-Most of the women would rather use ripped pieces of clothes or toilet paper instead of sanitary napkins which leads to infection.
+Consequently,surviving the expenses of menstrual cycle every month can be extremely difficult for most of the women.

 Volunteer time, money, or resources to homeless shelters

 The organizations working for homeless are always looking for help from the community as selfless services add more value to a cause.

 Homeless have access to food and shelter in shelter homes.
 However, we are still unable to provide them the ability to rise above devastating elements and achieve job readiness and self-sustainability